sgdheeban/sgdheeban/README.md

 ### Hi there 👋

-I am an independent software engineer building web3 wallet infrastructure.
+I am a software engineer building web3 wallet infrastructure.

 - 🔭 Building an open wallet infrastructure layer for web3
 - 💻 Currently writing code in 🦀 rust, golang & solidity (also proficient in nodejs, python, java, c)